kesimo/vastdb/README.md

 	// OnExpiredSync will be called inside the same transaction that is
 	// performing the deletion of expired items.
 If OnExpired is present then
 	// this callback will not be called.
 If this callback is present, then the
-	// deletion of the timeed-out item is the explicit responsibility of this
+	// deletion of the timed-out item is the explicit responsibility of this
 	// callback.
 	OnExpiredSync func(key string, value T, tx *Tx[T]) error }